OData/odata.net/v7/_posts/core libraries/2015-04-12-03-02-create-spatial-instances.md

 ![]({{site.baseurl}}/assets/2015-04-21-csdl.png)

-An `ODataComplexValue` for the `Address` type could be constructed as follows:
+An `ODataResource` for the `Address` type could be constructed as follows:

 {% highlight csharp %}
-var addressValue = new ODataComplexValue
+var addressValue = new ODataResource
 {
     Properties = new ODataProperty[]
     {